This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 I think you are aware that bleach can be very effective when it comes to cleaning.
 But it’s just as harmful.
 If the stain is too stubborn to go and you got little time to clean, you can consider using bleach tablets.

-All you have to do is pour a tablet in the toilet bowl of the water-filled tank.
-You can’t directly put it in the tank as it’ll be harmful to the parts in it.
+All you have to do is put a bleach tablet into the toilet bowl of the water-filled tank.
+Don’t put it in a waterless tank as it’ll be harmful to the parts in it.
 The rest will be done by itself.

 Sounds easy?
-Its obviously the most time-saving method.
+It’s obviously the most time-saving method.
 No brush, scrub, gloves, and all are needed.
-But please keep this method as your LAST option, or more like emergency-option.
+But please keep this method as your LAST option, or more like an emergency option.

 Bleach is not at all safe for the toilet tank, especially the metal parts in it and the rubber seals.
 The tablet may even break and get stuck into the corners.
-The mess will go away but you might be left behind with a dysfunctional toilet, and hands-on your head.
+The mess will go away but you might be left behind with a dysfunctional toilet, and a frustrated you.

 If you only want dirt or hard water stain cleaner, you can always go for the bleach-free drop-ins available in the market.
 Drop the tablet in the toilet bowl and let it do its magic.
 You won’t have to empty the tank for this.